saebyn/saebyn/README.md

 ## About Me

 I like solving problems, building systems, and learning new things.
 I love building powerful UIs, deep data visualizations, and scalable backend services.

-I'm a developer who loves building tools that simplify workflows for streamers, automate video production, and integrate AI into creative projects.
-My main focus is on **Rust**, but I also work extensively with **TypeScript** and **Python**.
+I'm a developer who loves creating tools that simplify workflows for streamers, automate video production, and integrate AI into creative projects. **Rust** is my main focus as a language I'm trying to get better at, but I also work extensively with **TypeScript** and **Python**.

 My GitHub projects reflect my passion for automating complex processes and making it easier for creators to focus on what they do best: creating content!

 ## Current Work